 This plan covers what you need to prepare your last will and testament.
 You decide how your assets are distributed among your beneficiaries, name your executor, and choose guardians for your kids.

-All Willful plans allow for unlimited changes.
+All Willful plans offer:

 2. Premium Plan ($149)